AjinkyaDeshpande39/Raspberrypi-iot/Self balancing bot/README.md

 ## PWM and motor driver module:
    Use motors of atleast 150rpm and sufficient amount of torque.
 I have tried using high rpm but less torque which wasnt able to bear the load of RPi itselt.
 Hence geared motor - bo motor is prefered.
 Since it is a small scale project, BO motors are sufficient.
 Motor driver module L298N works for motor till 35V and 2A.
 Earlier i have tried L293D ic which works for lower current motors, but found out that max speed acheived is high for L298N.
 One more observation was - If i set PWM lower(less than 60 at 1000Hz freq) motor wont rotate and driver makes hearable noise.
 If you increase freq, noise freq also increases and lower limit too(70-75-80 likewise). \
-   Motor drivers are necessary since they provide large current required to drive current, as well as direction and speed control is possible.
-Prefer L298N.\
+   <ul><li>Motor drivers are necessary since they provide large current required to drive current, as well as direction and speed control is possible.
+Prefer L298N.</ul></li>
+   <ul><li>I have powered motor driver with an 10V open ckt adapter instead of using batteries.
+Batteries discharge within 1-2 days.
+Also, 6-9V was required for good rpm.
+Adapter is sustainable, constant source and i suggest to use it only.</ul></li>

-   Base also matters a lot.
+   <ul><li>Base also matters a lot.
 Earlier, i used breadboard as base which was heavier hence bot couldnt speed much.
-Later i changed it with
+Later i changed it with thermocol</ul></li>

    <ul><li>Dont forget to connect all grounds at one pin.</li></ul>